-The Spaniard made his comeback against Borussia Dortmund on Saturday to set up Arjen Robben's goal and said he was grateful to have featured in the "incredible" game.Bayern Munich midfielder Thiago Alcantara said he was delighted to have returned to action against Borussia Dortmund on Saturday after a lengthy layoff.
+The Spaniard made his comeback against Borussia Dortmund on Saturday to set up Arjen Robben's goal and admitted he was grateful to have featured in the "incredible" game

 The 22-year-old had been out of action since August with ankle ligament damage but came off the bench to set up Arjen Robben's goal in the 3-0 win at Signal Iduna Park.